KaceyGambill/deploy-ec2-via-yaml/README.md

 ```

 once you have the requirements set up and the .env file configured you should be able to run the main.py file using ```python3 main.py```

+### Keep in mind
+Line 13 of main.py is where you set the name of the yaml file
+You must have a priavte key for the users.
+This will only save the public key to their authorized_keys.
+To connect you must edit the yaml, provide the public key value, then use the private key to connect